Tamerlan-Melikau/BSUIR/OAiP/LR1/README.md

 # Maximum Element Search in C++

-A C++ program that finds the maximum element in an array using two different approaches.
+A program that finds the maximum element in an array using two different approaches.

 ## Features